iTwin/bis-schemas/README.md

 All tooling will be under the "tools" directory at the root of the repository.

 The BIS Domain Schemas all live under the "Domains" directory, organized by domain group.
 Each domain group has it own directory, allowing [permissions](#managing-permissions-to-bis-schema) control by the domain group owner.

-The organization within the domain group directory generally follows one of two patterns: including all domain schemas at the top level, or giving each domain schema its own subdirectory.
+If necessary for finer-grained permissions management, domain group owners can create further subdirectories.
+Otherwise, all domain schemas should be in the top-level domain group directory.
 There will be a "Release" subdirectory to hold domain schemas that have been publicly released.

 Example: